-- 1.2.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - 1.2.a.
-A transplant hepatology fellowship must function as an integral part of an ACGME-accredited fellowship program in gastroenterology.
-(Core) - 1.2.b.
-There must be a collaborative relationship with the program director of the gastroenterology program to ensure compliance with the ACGME accreditation requirements.
+- 1.2 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core) - a.
+A transplant nephrology fellowship must function as an integral part of an ACGME-accredited fellowship program in nephrology.
+(Core) - b.
+There must be a collaborative relationship with the program director of the nephrology program to ensure compliance with the ACGME accreditation requirements.
 (Core)